Français

 Prior to installing a terrace, please make sure that you hold civil liability insurance.
 You will be required to provide proof of insurance in order for your permit to be issued.

-2. pay the processing fee at the permit counter
+2. Apply online or at the permit counter

 The permit must be renewed annually.